aaronpowell/aaronpowell.github.io/src/documents/posts/2010-08-28-testable-email-sending.html.md

 		//and so on
 	}

-So there you have it, it's very basic to use and make unit testable email sending.
+So there you have it, it's very basic to use and make testable email sending.

   [1]: http://twitter.com/shazwazza
   [2]: http://farmcode.org/post/2009/07/16/Testing-Outgoing-SMTP-Emails-So-Simple!.aspx